The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Preliminaries

 \begin{lem} Let $\mathcal X$ be a regular algebraic stack and $\mathcal U\subset\mathcal X$ be an open substack.
 Then the restriction morphism

 is surjective and it is an isomorphism if the codimension of the complement $\mathcal X\backslash\mathcal U$ is at least two. \end{lem} \begin{proof} See \cite[Lemma 7.3]{BH12}. \end{proof}

-The next result (which is a generalization of \cite[Lemma 5.2]{AV}) will be used several times in what follows in order to descend a line bundle along a flat and finite type morphism.
+The next result (which is a generalization of \cite[Lemma 5.2]{AV}) will be used several times in what follows in order to descend a line bundle along a flat morphism of finite type.

 \begin{prop} Let $\mathcal X$ be a regular algebraic stack, flat and of finite type over a regular integral stack $\cS$ that is generically a scheme.
 Assume that the fibers of $f:\mathcal X\to \cS$ are integral.
 Then we have an exact sequence of Picard groups